-The Ansible Inventory File tells Ansible about the hosts that it can connect to.
+The Ansible Hosts File or Inventory file tells Ansible about the hosts that it can connect to.
 For Ansible to automate a Linux Server, Network device or Cloud server it has to exist within the inventory (also known as the Ansible hosts file) and saved in either YAML or INI format.
 The file can also be static or created dynamically by a script.

 All options will be covered in this tutorial below.